Vyral/base-template/_posts/2021-06-15-4-reasons-why-we-arent-headed-toward-a-crash.md

 {% include pullquote.html %}

 **3\.
 Demand:** Again, we’re still seeing large amounts of pent-up demand.
-This demand actually stems from the recession, when new home construction slowed down for a number of years.
+This demand actually stems from the recession, when new home construction slowed down for several years.
 For a while, there weren’t enough homes being built, and builders still haven’t been able to keep up with the number of would-be buyers.

 **4\.
 Lending practices:** After the last housing crash, a number of policies and guidelines were implemented to ensure lenders would be more responsible with mortgages.
 Now, they’ll verify income, check tax returns, and much more to ensure buyers are truly qualified.